Munchausen syndrome by proxy

-- The child sees a lot of doctors and has been in the hospital a lot, too.
+- The child sees a lot of health care providers and has been in the hospital a lot.

 - The child often has had many tests, surgeries, or other procedures.

-- The child has strange symptoms that don't quite fit any disease.
+- The child has strange symptoms that don't fit with any disease.
 The symptoms do not match the test results.

 - Blood samples do not match the child's blood type.